Moot Court and Mock Trial Competitions

 - In 2014, a New England Law student received a Top Speaker Award in the competition, the nation's oldest with more than 70 teams annually.
 New England Law has fielded a team almost every year for the past two decades and a number of students have been recognized for their outstanding oral advocacy.
 Coach: Professor Peter Manus

 - New England Law has been a perennial contender in the prestigious competition, having won eight brief awards since 1994.
-In 2014, Tyler Greaves ’14 and Keith Richard ’14 advanced to the quarterfinal round, the fourth year in a row that a New England Law squad has reached at least that level.
+In 2015 the team of Ava Callender ’15 and Nina Hirsch ‘15 reached the competition’s fourth round before being eliminated by the eventual champion.
+It was the fifth year in a row that a New England Law squad has advanced to at least the quarterfinals.
 In 2012 the law school's team won the first runner-up Best Brief award and finished as a quarterfinalist overall, and in 2010 it won the national competition.
 The team took first place in the oral advocacy competition and a team member received the award for the best individual oralist.
 Coach: Professor Kent Schenkel

-- In 2014, the regional National Trial Competition team of Cody Costello ’14 and Wendy Hansen ’15 was one of four to reach the finals out of a total of 22.
+- In 2015, the team of Heather Bruha ’15 and Sean Murphy ’15 reached the regional semifinals; in 2014, the team of Cody Costello ’14 and Wendy Hansen ’15 was one of four to reach the regional finals out of a total of 22.
 New England Law's team reached the finals and received the best advocate award in 2006-2007.
 Coaches: Hon.
-Gerald Alch and Hon.
-Barbara Dortch-Okara (adjunct professor and professor, respectively)
+Barbara Dortch-Okara and Tyler Ence (professor and lecturer on law, respectively)

 - In 2011, Prateek Shukla ’12 received the top award for Best Oralist.
 Coaches: Associate Professor Peter Karol and Professor Russell VerSteeg